SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance

 \subsection{Data compression and extension tricks}

-\paragraph{Vocabulary reduction trick} We observe that \smatch is a metric that measures the structural overlap of two graphs.
+\paragraph{Vocabulary reduction trick} The \smatch metric measures the structural overlap of two graphs.
 This means that we can greatly reduce our vocabulary, by assigning each graph pair a \textit{local vocabulary} (see Figure \ref{fig:anon}, `anonymize').

-First, we gather all nodes from AMR pairs $a$ and $b$, computing a joint vocabulary over the concept nodes.
+First, we gather all nodes from two graphs $a$ and $b$, computing a joint vocabulary over the concept nodes.
 We then relabel the concepts with integers starting from 1.
 E.g., consider AMR $a$: \textit{(r / run-01 :ARG0 (d / duck))}, and AMR $b$: \textit{(x / run-01 :ARG0 (y / duck) :mod (z / fast))}.
-The best alignment is $map^\star =\{(r,x), (d,y), (\emptyset, z)\}$.
+The gold alignment is $map^\star =\{(r,x), (d,y), (\emptyset, z)\}$.
 Now, we set the shared concepts and relations to the same index \textit{run=run=1} and \textit{duck=duck=2} and \textit{:ARG0=:ARG0=3} and distribute the rest of the indices \textit{r=4, d=5, x=6, y=7, z=8, fast=9, :mod=10}.
 This yields equivalent AMRs $a'$ = \textit{(4 / 1 :3 (5 / 2))} and $b'$ = \textit{(6 / 1 :3 (7 / 2) :10 (8 / 9))}.
 The target alignment then equals $map^\star =\{(4,6), (5,7), (\emptyset, 8)\}$.
 This strategy greatly reduces the vocabulary size, in our case from 40k tokens to less than 700.

 \paragraph{Auxiliary data creation trick} We also find that we can cheaply create auxiliary gold data.
 We re-assign different indices to AMR tokens, and correspondingly modify the ORACLE alignment (Figure \ref{fig:anon}, `permute').
 In our experiments, we permute the existing token-index vocabularies 10 times, resulting in a ten-fold increase of the training data.
 We expect that, with this strategy, the model will better learn properties of permutation invariance, which in turn will help it synthesize the algorithm.